robwa10/alien_invasion/README.md

 To install simply clone this repository.
 To run `cd` into the repository and run the command `python3 alien_invasion.py`
+_note_: Python 3 is required to play the game.
+For instructions on installing python visit there official site [here](https://www.python.org/).

 ## Gameplay